u01ai11/MouseView.js/WWW/docs/Introduction.md

 The easiest way of getting started with the basics is the first one, as an app.
 We cover this setup here.

 If you are interested in 2) then checkout our Gorilla and jsPsych examples.

 Gorilla is the most straightforward way of buildng a MouseView.js experiment, so we recommend this.
+You can sign up by visiting [Gorilla.sc](https://www.gorilla.sc/?utm_medium=referral&utm_source=MouseView.js)

 ### Install and setup
 MouseView.js is designed to inject a layer over a webpage.
 Simply include the script on in your websites **body** tag.